aws-samples/serverless-patterns/activemq-private-lambda-java-sam/README.md

 - activemq_consumer_dynamo_sam/activemq_event_consumer_function/src/main/java - Code for the application's Lambda function that will listen for Amazon MQ (Apache ActiveMQ) messages and write them to an Amazon DynamoDB table
 - activemq_message_sender_json/src/main/java - Code for publishing messages with JSON payload into an Amazon MQ (ActiveMQ cluster)
 - activemq_consumer_dynamo_sam/template_original.yaml - A template that defines the application's Lambda function to be used by SAM to deploy the lambda function
-- ActiveMQAndClientEC2.yaml - An AWS CloudFormation template file that can be used to deploy an Amazon MQ (Apache ActiveMQ) cluster and also deploy an EC2 machine with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
+- ActiveMQAndClientEC2.yaml - An AWS CloudFormation template file that can be used to deploy an Amazon MQ (Apache ActiveMQ) cluster and also deploy an EC2 instance with all pre-requisities already installed, so you can directly build and deploy the lambda function and test it out.
 - activemq_queue_browser.sh - A shell script that can be used to connect to the Amazon MQ (Apache ActiveMQ) brokers using the activemq command-line tool

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.